robriks/The-FTX-Saga/WTFSBFTX.md

 ## Binance steps in: a tentative bailout

 Binance sees the chaos they've instigated, now ballooning to a full blown bank run with users and businesses alike pulling funds out of FTX.
-According to a tweet FTX, they've stepped in and offered to potentially purchase FTX; essentially bailing them out.
+According to a tweet from SBF, they've stepped in and offered to potentially purchase FTX; essentially bailing them out.
 Note the very certain, grateful tone:

 ![image](./assets/bailout.PNG)